WorgenZhang/Python-Novice/README.md

-These are the files I used to test my coding abilities with Python
+These are the files I used to test my coding abilities with Python.